dpoarch/COBOL-Primative-Calculator/README.md

-An example program that implements a primative calculator.
+An example program that implements a primitive calculator.
 The calculator only does additions and multiplications.